Top

 Young Investors can afford to take more risk, mainly because they have a longer investment horizon to realise potential returns.
 However, you should be cautious and ensure that you always maintain a balanced portfolio with optimised risk-reward potential.

-When you are in your 20s and 30s, you can explore equity mutual funds, growth SIPs, REITs, etc and balance them with debt funds, bonds, etc. As you grow older, you can gradually move investments to low-risk vehicles, and by the time you reach retirement, you can prefer low-risk investments.
+When you are in your 20s and 30s, you can explore equity mutual funds, growth SIPs, REITs, etc and balance them with debt funds, bonds, etc. As you grow older, you can gradually move investments to low-risk vehicles, and by the time you retire, you can prefer low-risk investments.

 Conclusion